Rum and Cook

 Change is Coming! - Channel Update

-Here is an overview of the changes that are coming to my channel. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
+Here is an overview of the changes that are coming to my channel. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
 I only work with partners I 100% believe in, and I pride myself on being able to work with some of the best partners in the BBQ community.
-Please support...
+Please support th...

 No Rubbery Skin!
 The BEST Smoked Whole Chicken | Rum and Cook